ibm-cloud-docs/AnalyticsEngine/example-of-customizations.md

 -H "Authorization: Bearer <User's IAM access token>" -H "Content-Type: application/json"
 ```
 `name` is the name of your customization action.
 It can be any literal without special characters.

+**Note:** For the United Kingdom region, use the end point `https://api.eu-gb.dataplatform.ibm.com`.

 ### Example of customizing Ambari configurations